containerd/accelerated-container-image/README.md

 * See the [PERFORMANCE](docs/PERFORMANCE.md) test about the acceleration.

+* Enable 'record-trace' function can achieve higher performance for the entrypoint that needs to read amount of data at container startup.
+See [ENABLE_TRACE](docs/trace-prefetch.md).

 * See how to convert OCI image into overlaybd with specified file system at [MULTI_FS_SUPPORT](docs/MULTI_FS_SUPPORT.md).

 * See how to use layer deduplication for image conversion at [IMAGE_CONVERTOR](docs/IMAGE_CONVERTOR.md).